natecostello/van_two_point_oh/blog/2022-5-13-starlink/starlink.md

 * [These pigtailes](https://www.amazon.com/dp/B08F784R9W) fit the switch terminals and will add extensions to make the connections.
 * [These RJ45 connectors](https://www.amazon.com/gp/product/B07K6DDVV1/) should work with the starlink cable (24AWG CAT5E).

+Starlink Motor Mod:
+[This page has good info](https://www.facebook.com/groups/starlinktogo/permalink/409284207818149).
+The author suggests 5" x 5" for hole location for a 3/4" hole.
+He also suggests using red and black wires to wire in the switch.

+[This video](https://youtu.be/kCOgG6daDVE?t=187) goes with 5" x 5" along contour from edges with 1" hole.

+[This comment](https://www.facebook.com/photo.php?fbid=10158932786661334&set=p.10158932786661334&type=3) suggests connector is located 4" from bottom and 4.75" from edge.

+Troubleshooting:

+After initial wiring, we found that the dish would move to the horizontal position but would issue a stuck motor fault prior to moving into the final position.
+Afterwhich it wouldn't respond to a stow command.

+Dish moves out of stowed position (can move at angle) and rotates (can rotate).
+Upon reaching full extent of angle motion, it gives motor stuck warning.
+Will not respond to stow commands once warning is given.
+After placing face down and cycling power, it moves into stowed position and gives mast not vertical warning.
+Upon restoring to proper orientation it moves back into "flat" position - actually just past flat at extent of travel allowed by body, and gives stuck motor warning.

+The first power up after mod, it seemed to "wiggle" anglewise when it tried to move into final position before it gave motor stuck warning.
+Have not seen that since.

+Inserted ammeter on black line and never saw any current during startup or stow.

+No change in behavior with black wire disconnected completely.
+Also clearly driving hard into limit of travel by body.
+Makes me wonder if black wire is encoder or limit switch signal.

+Based on this we guessed that the black wire must have been severed during the crimping process.
+We cut one connection, and found continuity through the other.
+Based on this we decided to go with a western union splice, soldered, and heat shrunk.
+This solved the problem.

 XX-XX-2022
 setup and used starlink for the first time